|Zero||ARMv6||512 MB LPDDR2||low power consumption, single-core CPU.|

 |4||ARMv8 (A72)||1..4 GB LPDDR4||quad-core CPU, GPU, Bluetooth 5, 802.11ac, gigabit Ethernet, USB 3.0|

-The Raspberry Pi 2 benchmarks and Raspberry Pi 3 benchmarks are very impressive and show far faster performance than the Raspberry Pi 1 /0.
-Using the graphical desktop, the Raspberry Pi 3 is useful for modest desktop use.
+The benchmarks for Raspberry Pi 2 and Raspberry Pi 3 show far faster performance than the Raspberry Pi 1 / Zero.
+Using the graphical desktop, the Raspberry Pi 4 is useful for modest desktop use.
 The new CPU-direct USB and Ethernet of the Raspberry Pi 4 brings drastically faster IO.

-Intel Edison is a better choice for energy-budget conscious tasks than the Raspberry Pi and the Beaglebone Black due to the Edison’s dual-core x86 CPU, fast RAM, and extremely favorable Intel Edison energy efficiency.
-Depending on your application, the Edison may run 10-20x as long or more on battery than the Raspberry Pi (1, 2 or 3) and Beaglebone Black.
+Intel Edison was a better choice for energy-budget conscious tasks than the Raspberry Pi and the Beaglebone Black due to the Edison’s dual-core x86 CPU, fast RAM, and extremely favorable energy efficiency.
+The Edison may have run 10-20x as long or more on battery than most Raspberry Pi models or Beaglebone Black.

 The Raspberry Pi Zero has a fairly limited ARMv6 single core CPU, but much lower idle power for battery-powered applications.

 These models shouldn’t generally be used anymore unless there’s a specific reason:

 |1||ARMv6||512 MB LPDDR2||high power consumption, single-core CPU.|

 |2||ARMv8 (A53)||1 GB LPDDR2||no onboard wireless.|

 |3+||ARMv8 (A53)||1 GB LPDDR2||quad-core CPU, GPU, Bluetooth 4.2 / 802.11ac, gigabit Ethernet|